Climate of Houston: Flooding

-Flooding is a recurring problem in Houston, this is on par with the fact that the city is on a flood plain and has a rainy season.
+Flooding is a recurring problem in Houston.
+This is because the city is on a floodplain and has a rainy season.
 It is especially severe in low-lying areas on the far east end of town along the San Jacinto River.
 The flat wetlands and paved-over coastal prairie around Houston drain slowly and easily flood.
 The area is drained by a network of bayous (small, slow-moving rivers, often dredged and enlarged to increase volume) and man-made drainage ditches, which are usually dry most of the year.
-In fall, cold fronts bring in rainstorms and flooding is not uncommon.
-This might flood certain low-lying intersections, but doesn't generally affect citizens or the business of the city.
-However, occasionally very heavy thunderstorms dump so much water on the city that widespread congestion and even property damage in low-lying areas result.
+In fall, cold fronts bring in rainstorms, and flooding is not uncommon.
+This might flood certain low-lying intersections, but it doesn't generally affect citizens or the business of the city.
+However, occasionally, very heavy thunderstorms dump so much water on the city that widespread congestion and even property damage in low-lying areas result.
 Tropical Storm Allison in 2001 was so severe that many parts of town that had never flooded before were flooded seriously.
 Interstate 10 near downtown, which is below grade, was covered by over 10 ft of water.
 Another storm happened in June 2015 (Tropical Storm Bill) that had a similar impact on Houston, causing several highways to be closed due to the bayou overflowing; this event followed flooding from May 24–26.
 Another similar storm in April 2016 resulted in widespread, severe flooding across Houston and surrounding suburbs in an event later known as the "Tax Day Floods".
 In late August 2017, Hurricane Harvey flooded Houston, causing severe widespread damage and at least 14 deaths.
 On the night of May 18, 2021, a large and intense severe storm impacted Houston.
 It caused up to 4 inches of rain per hour in some areas.
-The storm could've done more because was moving faster than they thought.